 This controller supports the following network protocols: IP, TCP, UDP, ICMP, DHCP, PPP, ARP.
 Additionally, Sockets interfacing is supported.
-Note that the 8742 server can handle up to 4 sockets.

-The 8742 provides various commands to help setup and tailor Ethernet communication to most needs.
+The 8742 provides various communications of the state of mands to help setup and tailor Ethernet communication to most needs.
 (See below)